schmidtpa/CarMonitor/README.md

  - Reading GPS data from a GPS receiver through GPSD and Python
  - Local storage of gps tracking data saved per day
  - Transmission of the tracking data to an MQTT Broker
+ - Speed adaptive processing of the position data

 ### Planned Features
- - Speed adaptive processing of the position data
+ - Distance adaptive processing of the position data
  - Compression of the local data
  - Persistance of the MQTT Messages
  - Storage of the location data in InfluxDB
+ - Usage of a logging framework

 ### Used devices
  - Raspberry Pi 3 Model B